lefterisdr/anixe/README.md

 src/main/resources/db/create_and_populate.sql
 ```

-## Swagger
+## Environment
-The REST APIs are documented at http://localhost:8082/swagger-ui.html
+The project requires Java 1.8+ and Maven 3

 ## Tests
 The tests are executed against an instance of H2 in-memory database.
 In order to execute the tests, go to the root folder of the Java project and execute the following: